SEBI bars NSE from securities market for 6 months

 -

-The market regulator has also directed NSE to disgorge an amount of Rs 624.89 crores along with interest rate of 12 per cent per annum from April 1, 2014 onwards to the Investor Protection and Education Fund (IPEF) created by SEBI within 45 days.
+The fraudulent practices came to light in 2015 when a whistleblower alleged collusion between a few employees of the stock exchange and brokers.

-The regulator has also barred the exchange from the securities market for six months, which means that the NSE cannot access the capital market in terms of IPO for six months.
+It was alleged that subversion and lax oversight allowed a few brokers faster access to market data.

-The SEBI has also found the two former managing directors of NSE guilty in the case.
-NSE's former MD and CEO Ravi Narain has been directed to disgorge 25 per cent of his salary drawn for FY 2010-11 to 2012-13 to the IPEF within 45 days.
-While, former MD Chitra Ramkrishna has also been asked to disgorge 25 per cent of the salary, drawn for the FY 2013-14, to the IPEF in the same time.
+As per the order, the amount along with interest calculated at the rate of 12 per cent per annum from April 1, 2014 onwards will be used for Investor Protection and Education Fund (IPEF).

-Its order also said that the exchange shall carry out System Audit at frequent intervals, after through appraisal of the technological changes introduced from time to time; reconstitute its Standing Committee on Technology at regular intervals to take stock of technological issues, and frame a clear policy on administering whistleblower complaints.
+The order also directs Ravi Narain, former MD and CEO of NSE to disgorge 25 per cent each of their salary drawn for FY 2010-11 to 2012-13 and Chitra Ramkrishna, another former MD and CEO of NSE to disgorge 25 per cent of her salary drawn for FY 2013-14.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)